bright/new-www/_posts/2018-03-05-charts-on-android-2.md

 ## Drawable Values

 If you need to mark any value in some special way you may define `Entry`'s `icon` property.
-It's an instance of a `Drawable` class, so it's very easy to layout the icon in resource file and then apply  it to the Entry.
-In our example let's mark with red dot each value that differs from the previous one more than *15* to see every bigger "jump" on the chart.
+It's an instance of a `Drawable` class, so it's very easy to layout the icon in a resource file and then apply  it to the Entry.
+In our example let's mark with a red dot each value that differs from the previous one more than *15* to see every bigger steeper slope on the chart.

 Define any drawable resource, for example 20x20 red oval:
 ``` xml